-PMSE occur in thin layers having an average thickness up to 3-4 km of the monolayer, and the mean altitude distribution of PMSE events is 80-90km.
+PMSEs occur in thin layers with an average thickness of up to 3-4 km of the monolayer, and the mean altitude distribution of PMSE events is 80-90 km.
 It is considered to be the area of independent anomalous echoes.
-Fig. 1 (a), (b) and(c) show the typical events of PMSE monolayer, double-layer and tri-layer, respectively.
-As mentioned in the introduction, a notable feature of PMSE observed by radar is that the radar echoes typically occur in the form of two or more layers.
-However, the systematic theories of the layering mechanism led to these multiple structures didn't come into being.
+Figure 1a, b, and c show the typical events of PMSE monolayer, double-layer, and tri-layer, respectively.
+As mentioned in the introduction, a notable feature of PMSEs observed by radar is that the radar echoes typically occur in the form of two or more layers.
+However, the systematic theories of the layering mechanism led to these multiple structures not coming into being.
 Here we will study the occurrence of these layered PMSE events and their relationships with solar and geomagnetic activity.
 This content will be discussed in detail later in the paper.